-The computational setup is very similar to the one described previously.^{20,21} In short, spin-polarized periodic DFT calculations were performed utilizing the Vienna ab initio software package (VASP),^{27-29} with ionic cores described by the projected augmented wave (PAW) method.^{30,31} The Perdew- Burke-Ernzerhof (PBE) functional32 was used for exchangecorrelation energies within the generalized gradient approximation (GGA).
-The cutoff energy of the plane wave basis in the expansion of the wave functions was set to be 600 eV.
-On-site Coulomb interactions were considered using the DFT + U approach^{33,34} to treat the highly localized 4d states of Zr.
-The parameter U-I = 4.00 eV was taken from a previous work.35 Dispersion corrections were included within the DFT-D3 method.36 The k-point mesh was set to be $3 \times 3 \times 1$ for the slab calculations due to the negligible energy variation obtained for $5 \times 5 \times 1$ and $3 \times 3 \times 1$ meshes for the (1×3) super-cell of $ZrO_2(111)$.
-A k-point mesh of $9 \times 9 \times 9^{37}$ was utilized to optimize the bulk structure of the ZrO2 support.
+The computational setup is very similar to the one described previously.^{20;21} In short, spinpolarized periodic DFT calculations were performed utilizing the Vienna ab initio software package (VASP),27-29 with ionic cores described by the projected augmented wave (PAW) method.^{30;31} The Perdew-Burke-Ernzerhof (PBE) functional 32 was used for exchangecorrelation energies within the generalized gradient approximation (GGA).
+The cut-off energy of the plane wave basis in the expansion of the wave functions was set to be 600 eV.
+On-site Coulomb interactions were considered using the DFT+U approach ^{33;34} to treat the highly localized 4d states of Zr.
+The parameter U-J = 4.00 eV was taken from a previous work.35 Dispersion corrections were included within the DFT-D3 method.36 The k-point mesh was set to be $3 \times 3 \times 1$ for the slab calculations, due to the negligible energy variation obtained for $5 \times$ 5×1 and $3 \times 3 \times 1$ meshes for the (1 × 3) super cell of ZrO2(111).
+A k-point mesh of $9 \times 9 \times 9$ 37 was utilized to optimize the bulk structure of the ZrO_2 support.
 Here we used the monoclinic γ -phase, which is the most stable phase at room temperature.
-Ionic bulk relaxations were considered to reach convergence for forces below 0.001 eV/Å. A dipole correction was applied to mitigate interactions between surface dipoles and their periodic images.
-We employed the charge partitioning method reported by Manz et al.^{38,39} to calculate local charges.
-This method is well suited for strongly polarized systems.40 However, we also tested this approach against alternative charge partition schemes, which resulted in consistent trends regarding alterations and disparities in the charge states.
+Ionic bulk relaxations were considered to reach convergence for forces below 0.001 eV/Å. We employed the charge partitioning method reported by Manz et al. ^{38;39} to calculate local charges.
+This method is well-suited for strongly polarized systems.40 However, we also tested this approach against alternative charge partition schemes, which resulted in consistent trends regarding alterations and disparities in the charge states.

-For the description of the Ru/ZrO_2 catalyst, we modified the $Ru/ZrO_2(111)$ model described in our previous work by removing the bottom three layers of the support to reduce the computational cost.20 This adjustment resulted in changes of the O-vacancy formation energy and in the CO adsorption energy of below 0.10 eV.
-Thus, the overall trends in these properties derived in our previous work remained unaffected, while specific numbers may change slightly.
-Overall, the Ru/ZrO2 model catalyst consists of a three-layer $[11\overline{2}0]$ oriented Ru nanorod with a (3×3) super-cell of Ru(0001), which is positioned on a five-layer (1×3) super-cell of $ZrO_2(111)$ (see Figure 2).
-The bottom two layers of ZrO2 were fixed, while the Ru atoms and the uppermost three layers of the $ZrO_2(111)$ support were relaxed for optimization.
-Subsequently, we constructed Ru/ ZrO{2-x} catalysts with varying O-vacancy concentrations and distributions by removing specified lattice oxygen atoms.
-Systems with individual O-vacancies were modeled by removing
+For the description of the Ru/ZrO2 catalyst we modified the Ru/ZrO2(111) model described in our previous work by removing the bottom three layers of the support to reduce the computational cost.20 This adjustment resulted in changes of the O-vacancy formation energy and in the CO adsorption energy of below 0.10 eV.
+Thus, the overall trends in these properties derived in our previous work remained unaffected, while specific number may change slightly.
+Overall, the Ru/ZrO2 model catalyst consists of a three-layer $[11\overline{2}0]$ oriented Ru nanorod with a (3×3) super cell of Ru(0001), which is positioned on a five-layer (1×3) super cell of $ZrO_2(111)$ (see Figure 2).
+The bottom two layers of ZrO_2 were fixed, while the Ru atoms and the uppermost three layers of the ZrO2(111) support were relaxed for optimization.
+Subsequently, we constructed Ru/ZrO{2-x} catalysts with varying O-vacancy concentrations and distributions by removing specified lattice oxygen atoms.
+Systems with individual O-vacancies were modeled by removing one lattice oxygen atom per unit cell.
+We investigated O-vacancies located in different positions: in the uppermost layer and deeper layers underneath the Ru nanorod, as well as in the top layer of the support adjacent to the Ru nanorod.
+Among the 15 O atoms in the uppermost layer, labeled as n_i (i=1-15) in Figure 2c, nine (from 1i to 9i) are covered by the Ru nanorod, denoted as 'lattice-O atoms underneath the Ru nanorod'.
+The remaining six O-atoms, labeled from 10i to 15i, were distributed on both sides of the Ru nanorod without direct contact with the Ru nanorod.
+Furthermore, O-vacancies underneath the edge of Ru